doronz88/fa/README.md

 ## How its used?

 Before using, one must understand the terminology for:
-Projects, SIG files and loaders.
+Projects, SIG files and Loaders.

 ### Projects